caos30/srr_timer/README.md

  - fixed an error when title of task contain a latin character
  - finished the development of the feature to MERGE 2 tasks and its times

+== 2.3 [30-07-2016]

+ - added a button for render statistics of time but for the sum of all the projects, so now we can know how many time we worked by day/month/year.

 More details at: https://github.com/caos30/srr_timer/commits/master